ramiAbdou/bloom-api/README.md

 You should see a live connection with the database on the left panel! 🤪

 ### Step 4: Initialize Your Tables

+Now, it's time to get some tables into the database.
+We can get a "dump" of SQL code that will help us initialize our tables based on our entity definitions.
+Then, we'll take that "SQL code dump" and run it in a SQL query using the Azure Data Studio interface.
+To get this "SQL dump", run:

+- `npm run dump:dev`

+Go ahead an copy all of the SQL code that was dumped.

+Now, go into Azure Data Studio, and right click on the `defaultdb` and click `New Query`.

+- `Expand Bloom Dev DB` -> `Databases` -> `defaultdb` -> `New Query`

+Paste the SQL code into the query and run it.
+If you refresh the `defaultdb`, you should now have some tables in your database.
+YAAAAYYYYY 🎉